dacurry-tns/deploying-apereo-cas/pages/introduction/overview.md

 Although the Apereo development team has dramatically simplified the configure-build-deploy process, CAS 5 is still a complex system with a lot of moving parts, and there can be a pretty steep learning curve for someone who's never done it before.
 Since there's not a lot of up-to-date step-by-step how-to documentation out there, we're offering what we've learned in the hope that others will find it helpful.

-{% include callout.html type="warning" content="**DISCLAIMER**<br/><br/>The instructions and settings provided in this document may not be the only way to do things.
+{% include callout.html type="warning" content="**DISCLAIMER**<br><br>The instructions and settings provided in this document may not be the only way to do things.
 They may not be the best way to do things.
 They may not even be the right way to do things.
 They work for us, but they may not work for you.
 You should carefully evaluate every suggestion, recommendation, and instruction in the context of your environment and decide whether or not it makes sense.
 Make sure you know and understand what's going to happen ***before*** you press the \"Enter\" key.
-When in doubt, [Read The Fine Manual][casdocs].<br/><br/>No warranty express or implied.
+When in doubt, [Read The Fine Manual][casdocs].<br><br>No warranty express or implied.
 May cause drowsiness.
 Your mileage may vary.
 Not intended to diagnose, treat, cure, or prevent any disease.
 Professional driver on closed course.
 Safety goggles recommended.
 Use with adult supervision.
 Keep out of reach of children.
 Do not eat." %}

 {% unless site.output == "pdf" %}
 ## PDF version